finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

 # **patchPortfolioAccessMetadata**
 > Map&lt;String, List&lt;AccessMetadataValue&gt;&gt; patchPortfolioAccessMetadata(scope, code, accessMetadataOperation, effectiveAt, effectiveUntil)

-[EXPERIMENTAL] PatchPortfolioAccessMetadata: Patch Access Metadata rules for a Portfolio.
+[EARLY ACCESS] PatchPortfolioAccessMetadata: Patch Access Metadata rules for a Portfolio.

 Patch Portfolio Access Metadata Rules in a single scope.
 The behaviour is defined by the JSON Patch specification.
 Currently only &#39;add&#39; is a supported operation on the patch document.
 Currently only valid metadata keys are supported paths on the patch document.
 The response will return any affected Portfolio Access Metadata rules or a failure message if unsuccessful.
 It is important to always check to verify success (or failure).
 Multiple rules for a metadataKey can exist with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched.